mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

     * `/auth/*` - Allows you to update the JWT auth method, and create a new role in the JWT auth method.
     * `/sys/policy/*` - Allows you to create a policy.
 The policy will be used to attach to the new role.

 1. Create a public [OIDC client application](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider#client-applications).
 Learn about the [endpoint for creating a client application](https://developer.hashicorp.com/vault/api-docs/secret/identity/oidc-provider#create-or-update-a-client).
-Example:

     ```shell
     vault write identity/oidc/client/<client-application-name> redirect_uris="http://127.0.0.1:10545/,http://127.0.0.1:10534/" client_type=public assignments=allow_all
     ```

 1. Get the client ID of the OIDC client application, and save this value for later.
 Learn about the [output options for printing a specific field](https://developer.hashicorp.com/vault/docs/commands/read#output-options).
-Example:

     ```shell
     vault read -field=client_id identity/oidc/client/<client-application-name>
     ```

 1. Create an [OIDC provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider#oidc-providers).
 Learn about the [endpoint for creating an OIDC provider](https://developer.hashicorp.com/vault/api-docs/secret/identity/oidc-provider#create-or-update-a-provider).
-Example:

     ```shell
-    vault write identity/oidc/provider/<client-application-name> allowed_client_ids="<oidc-client-id>" issuer="<vault-url>"
+    vault write identity/oidc/provider/<client-application-name> allowed_client_ids="<oidc-client-id>" issuer="<vault-cluster-url>"
     ```

+    > If you're using HashiCorp Cloud Platform, the value of `issuer` must be the public cluster URL.

 1. Get the OIDC provider URL for the client application, and save this value for later.
 Learn about the [output options for printing a specific field](https://developer.hashicorp.com/vault/docs/commands/read#output-options).
-Example:

     ```shell
     vault read -field=issuer identity/oidc/client/<client-application-name>
     ```

 1. Create a [JSON Web Token (JWT) auth method](https://developer.hashicorp.com/vault/docs/auth/jwt) named "postman-jwt".
 Learn about the [endpoint for creating auth methods](https://developer.hashicorp.com/vault/api-docs/system/auth#enable-auth-method).
-Example:

     ```shell
     vault write /sys/auth/postman-jwt type="jwt"
     ```

 1. Configure a role named "postman" with permission to authenticate using the "postman-jwt" auth method.
 Learn about the [endpoint for configuring the role](https://developer.hashicorp.com/vault/api-docs/auth/jwt#configure).
-Example:

     ```shell
     vault write auth/postman-jwt/config oidc_discovery_url="<oidc-provider-url>" default_role=postman
     ```

 1. Create a HashiCorp Vault policy that allows you to read data from all secrets engines, and save the policy name for later.
 This policy will be attached to the "postman" role.
 Learn about the [endpoint for creating a policy](https://developer.hashicorp.com/vault/api-docs/system/policy#create-update-policy).
-Example:

     ```shell
     vault write sys/policy/<policy-name> policy='path "*" { capabilities=["read"] } path "sys/*" { capabilities=["deny"] } path "auth/*" { capabilities=["deny"] }'